patchew-project/qemu/docs/system/removed-features.rst

 ``rv64imacu-nommu`` can no longer be used.
 Instead the MMU status can be specified via the CPU ``mmu`` option when using the ``rv32`` or ``rv64`` CPUs.

+``moxie`` CPU (removed in 6.1)
+''''''''''''''''''''''''''''''

+Nobody was using this CPU emulation in QEMU, and there were no test images available to make sure that the code is still working, so it has been removed without replacement.

 System emulator machines
 ------------------------